 Because of the guesswork involved in a lot of these claims, it is recommended that you speak to a financial advisor or CPA to take it off your hands and make things easier for you.

 With so many digital avenues to advertise your business these days, pretty much every dollar you pay for marketing campaigns can be counted as a write-off.
-These include paid social media ads.
+These include paid social media ads, as well as expenses towards things such as ad creator software.
 However, they must be considered a reasonable campaign by the CRA.
 You can’t make up a new advertising idea and expect it to qualify.
 The CRA must be able to clearly visualize the promotion.

 This tax credit also extends to promotion.
 If your company holds events to increase exposure for your business, this is an acceptable deductible and expenses will usually be considered write-offs.

 Going to school to pay fewer taxes?
 Sounds great.
 Education can be considered a tax write-off.
 This is on the condition that the educational services you are paying for directly relate to the advancement of skills necessary to do your job.
 In other words, if you’re a convenience store owner and you take clay modeling classes, those expenses won’t qualify you for a deductible.

 Acceptable education deductibles include seminars, industry publication subscriptions, workshops, and more.
 Some businesses offer educational assistance programs for their employees.
 In that case, expenses may be tax-deductible.